-Under RCW 43.20.285 the Board conducts Health Impact Reviews (HIRs) at the request of the Governor or a Legislator.
-HIRs are objective, non-partisan, evidence-based analyses of proposed legislative or budgetary changes to determine the potential impacts on health and health equity.
-Ongoing funding for additional capacity (0.6 FTE) was provided through Foundational Public Health Services funding during the 2019 legislative session.
-The Board is seeking an additional 0.8 FTE in the 2021-2022 FPHS budget request.
-The additional capacity will enable the Board to conduct more HIRs, thereby improving the state's ability to use evidence to inform policy and to promote health and health equity.
-While the Board supports additional efforts to assess equity impacts of legislative proposals, the Board recognizes the unique value that HIRs add due to their rigorous reliance on scientific evidence.
-HIRs are also a tool for assessing potential health impacts in policies in addition to equity and must be retained.
-The Board would offer its assistance and support to ensure any new tools proposed align with and do not duplicate the work of HIRs.
+Under RCW 43.20.285 the Board conducts Health Impact Reviews (HIRs) at the request of the Governor or a legislator.
+HIRs are objective, non-partisan, evidence-based analyses of proposed legislative or budgetary changes to determine the potential impacts on health and equity.
+The Board received funding for an additional 1.0 FTE in the 2021-2022 Foundational Public Health Services budget.
+The additional capacity will enable the Board to conduct more HIRs, thereby improving the state's ability to use evidence to inform policy and to promote health and equity.
+While the Board supports other state and legislative efforts to assess equity impacts of legislative proposals, the Board recognizes the unique value that HIRs add to legislative decision-making.
+The rigorous HIR research approach relying on both quantitative and qualitative research, as well as on lived experience, provides legislators with a nuanced understanding of how proposed policy may impact the status quo and health and equity in the state.
+The Board supports the retention of HIRs and will continue to offer assistance and support to ensure any new proposed tools align with and do not duplicate the work of HIRs.

-Board staff rely on access to peer-reviewed, published journal articles to conduct HIRs in their wide range of policy topics.
-Changes at the University of Washington in 2019 resulted in tenuous library access for staff.
-Board staff were required to obtain Clinical Faculty appointments to regain access to the full range of published literature used to conduct HIRs.
-The Board would support Legislative action to ensure longer-term, sustainable solutions to obtain peer-reviewed literature access for HIR work.
-The Board believes that there is also a need for all state employees to have access to research literature to inform evidence-based policy and program development.
+The Board supports legislative action to ensure long-term, sustainable solutions to obtain peer-reviewed literature access for HIR work.
+The Board believes that there is also a need for all state employees to have access to research and published literature to inform evidence-based policy and program development.